310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 {% endbubble %}

 {% bubble Chiaki shocked %}
-Y-You disliked playing the ally of justice that much!?
-You could’ve told me so!
+Y-You disliked playing the hero of justice that much!?
+Then you could’ve told me so!
 {% endbubble %}

 {% bubble Midori sighfrown %}